-The Ketan hitam, Bubur Pulut Hitam or black sticky (glutinous) rice porridge is a favourite sweet in Southeast asia.
-Variations comes depending on the country that makes this dessert, be it from Thailand, Malaysia or Vietnam.
-Adding banana or longans is possible, but I prefer is the pure malaysian way.
+The Ketan Hitam, Bubur Pulut Hitam or black sticky (glutinous) rice porridge is a favorite sweet in Southeast Asia.
+There many variations of serving the Bubur Hitam – I prefer the pure Malaysian way.
 The black rice when cooked will turn purplish.
-It is sticky, starchy and absolutely high in fibre and has a distinct nutty taste.
+It is sticky, starchy and absolutely high in fiber and has a distinct nutty taste.

 1.5 cup black sticky rice

 2 pandan leaves

 1/4 tsp salt